Lecture Notes

 - Install the required packages:

-sudo apt install unzip apktool jadx androguard binutils quark-engine adb
+sudo apt install unzip apktool jadx androguard binutils adb

 - On the terminal use: